RIAPS/interface.modbus.libs/Documentation.md

     - data_format : standard python data format from struct module. "" is no formating
     - units :
       - scaling ( used to scale as required by the Modbus hardware ex: 1.0, 0.1, 0.01 )
-      - units ( for example HZ, W, S, mSec, uSec )
+      - units ( for example HZ, W, S, V, A, mS, uS )

 The above configuration shows the details to configure a ModbusTCP node as slave 1.
 The polling interval, if required, is set to 5 seconds.
 In this example 'ReferenceInput' is polled and and if the mesaured value is less than 1.0 or greater than 2.0 an event is posted via modbus_event_port.